-Cisco Nexus Dashboard Fabric Controller Web UI forwards fabric events through email or SNMPv1 traps.
-Some SMTP servers may require addition of authentication parameters to emails that are sent from Nexus Dashboard Fabric Controller to the SMTP servers.
-You can add authentication parameters to the emails that are sent by Nexus Dashboard Fabric Controller to any SMTP server that requires authentication.
-Enable this feature on Settings > Server Settings > Events tab.
+Cisco Nexus Dashboard Fabric Controller Web UI forwards fabric events through email or SNMPv1 or SNMPv2c traps.
+Some SMTP servers may require adding authentication parameters to the emails that are sent from Nexus Dashboard Fabric Controller to the SMTP servers.